-"Remember," Mahasi Sayadaw told me, "reality rules nature, not one's opinion of it.
+Alan Clements: Mahasi Sayadaw often emphasized that "reality rules nature, not one's opinion of it.
 When you die, you can take nothing with you.
 The meditator practices dying every moment.
-They practice nongrasping.
+They practice non-grasping.

 Meditation, therefore, is the practice of liberation."

-But he was quick to add that "the liberated mind is completely free of the kilesas-the afflictive emotions of fear, anger, and ignorance."
-Anything less he said is "partial freedom-momentary nirvana."
+The liberated mind is completely free of the kilesas-the afflictive emotions of fear, anger, and ignorance.
+Anything less, he said, is "partial freedom-momentary nirvana."

-He concluded by explaining how most people in Burma who were serious about liberation "practice a combination of both styles"-liberation through intensive awareness meditation and liberation through world-relationships.
-"One form serves the other and vice versa," he said.
+Most people in Burma who were serious about liberation practice a combination of both styles-liberation through intensive awareness meditation and liberation through world-relationships.
+One form serves the other and vice versa.
 The Buddha's greatest contribution to society was that he revealed the power of meditation-the miracle of awareness as a means to discover the nature of consciousness.
 Fundamentally, there is nothing to believe in except that which our self-awareness reveals about the qualities of our own being.

-Mahasi Sayadaw, being the ardent spiritual empiricist that he was, was firmly convinced that there was no God to believe in, no cosmic deities to honor and no gurus to worship.
+Mahasi Sayadaw, being the ardent spiritual empiricist that he was, was firmly convinced that there was no God to believe in, no cosmic deities to honor, and no gurus to worship.
 Meditation-the liberating Dharma-was about one thing: direct, non-conceptual, personal experience of reality, as it is, in this moment, now.
+Meditation is the practice of direct experiential contact: a way of gradually removing the filters that distort pure experience.